awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Amazon RDS Security Issues<a name="CHAP_Troubleshooting.Security"></a>

 To avoid security issues, never use your master AWS user name and password for a user account\.
-Best practice is to use your master AWS account to create IAM users and assign those to DB user accounts\.
+Best practice is to use your master AWS account to create AWS Identity and Access Management \(IAM\) users and assign those to DB user accounts\.
 You can also use your master account to create other user accounts, if necessary\.

 For more information on creating IAM users, see [Create an IAM User](CHAP_SettingUp.md#CHAP_SettingUp.IAM)\.

 ### Error Message "Failed to retrieve account attributes, certain console functions may be impaired\."<a name="CHAP_Troubleshooting.Security.AccountAttributes"></a>

-There are several reasons you would get this error; it could be because your account is missing permissions, or your account has not been properly set up\.
-If your account is new, you may not have waited for the account to be ready\.
-If this is an existing account, you could lack permissions in your access policies to perform certain actions such as creating a DB instance\.
+You can get this error for several reasons\.
+It might be because your account is missing permissions, or your account hasn't been properly set up\.
+If your account is new, you might not have waited for the account to be ready\.
+If this is an existing account, you might lack permissions in your access policies to perform certain actions such as creating a DB instance\.
 To fix the issue, your IAM administrator needs to provide the necessary roles to your account\.
 For more information, see [the IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 ## Resetting the DB Instance Owner Role Password<a name="CHAP_Troubleshooting.ResetPassword"></a>

 You can reset the assigned permissions for your DB instance by resetting the master password\.

 For example, if you lock yourself out of the `db_owner` role on your SQL Server database, you can reset the `db_owner` role password by modifying the DB instance master password\.
-By changing the DB instance password, you can regain access to the DB instance, access databases using the modified password for the `db_owner`, and restore privileges for the `db_owner` role that may have been accidentally revoked\.
-You can change the DB instance password by using the Amazon RDS console, the AWS CLI command [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html), or by using the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation\.
+By changing the DB instance password, you can regain access to the DB instance\.
+By changing the DB instance password, you can also access databases using the modified password for `db_owner`, and restore privileges for the `db_owner` role that might have been accidentally revoked\.
+You can change the DB instance password by using the Amazon RDS console, the AWS CLI command [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html), or by using the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) API operation\.

 For more information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Amazon RDS DB Instance Outage or Reboot<a name="CHAP_Troubleshooting.Reboots"></a>

- A DB instance outage can occur when a DB instance is rebooted, when the DB instance is put into a state that prevents access to it, and when the database is restarted\.
-A reboot can occur when you manually reboot your DB instance or when you change a DB instance setting that requires a reboot before it can take effect\.
+A DB instance outage can occur when a DB instance is rebooted\.
+It can also occur when the DB instance is put into a state that prevents access to it, and when the database is restarted\.
+A reboot can occur when you either manually reboot your DB instance or change a DB instance setting that requires a reboot before it can take effect\.

-When you modify a setting for a DB instance, you can determine when the change is applied by using the **Apply Immediately** setting\.

-To see a table that shows DB instance actions and the effect that setting the **Apply Immediately** value has, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

- A DB instance reboot only occurs when you change a setting that requires a reboot, or when you manually cause a reboot\.
+ A DB instance reboot occurs when you change a setting that requires a reboot, or when you manually cause a reboot\.
 A reboot can occur immediately if you change a setting and request that the change take effect immediately or it can occur during the DB instance's maintenance window\.

  A DB instance reboot occurs immediately when one of the following occurs:
-+ You change the backup retention period for a DB instance from 0 to a nonzero value or from a nonzero value to 0 and set **Apply Immediately** to *true*\.
++ You change the backup retention period for a DB instance from 0 to a nonzero value or from a nonzero value to 0 and set **Apply Immediately** to `true`\.
-+ You change the DB instance class, and **Apply Immediately** is set to *true*\.
++ You change the DB instance class, and **Apply Immediately** is set to `true`\.
-+ You change the storage type from **Magnetic \(Standard\)** to **General Purpose \(SSD**\) or **Provisioned IOPS \(SSD\)**, or from **Provisioned IOPS \(SSD\)** or **General Purpose \(SSD\)** to **Magnetic \(Standard\)**\. from standard to PIOPS\.
++ You change the storage type from **Magnetic \(Standard\)** to **General Purpose \(SSD**\) or **Provisioned IOPS \(SSD\)**, or from **Provisioned IOPS \(SSD\)** or **General Purpose \(SSD\)** to **Magnetic \(Standard\)**\.

 A DB instance reboot occurs during the maintenance window when one of the following occurs:
-+ You change the backup retention period for a DB instance from 0 to a nonzero value or from a nonzero value to 0, and **Apply Immediately** is set to *false*\.
++ You change the backup retention period for a DB instance from 0 to a nonzero value or from a nonzero value to 0, and **Apply Immediately** is set to `false`\.
-+ You change the DB instance class, and **Apply Immediately** is set to *false*\.
++ You change the DB instance class, and **Apply Immediately** is set to `false`\.

-When you change a static parameter in a DB parameter group, the change will not take effect until the DB instance associated with the parameter group is rebooted\.
-The change requires a manual reboot; the DB instance will not automatically be rebooted during the maintenance window\.
+When you change a static parameter in a DB parameter group, the change doesn't take effect until the DB instance associated with the parameter group is rebooted\.
+The change requires a manual reboot\.
+The DB instance isn't automatically rebooted during the maintenance window\.

+To see a table that shows DB instance actions and the effect that setting the **Apply Immediately** value has, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Amazon RDS DB Parameter Changes Not Taking Effect<a name="CHAP_Troubleshooting.Parameters"></a>

-If you change a parameter in a DB parameter group but you don't see the changes take effect, you most likely need to reboot the DB instance associated with the DB parameter group\.
-When you change a dynamic parameter, the change takes effect immediately; when you change a static parameter, the change won't take effect until you reboot the DB instance associated with the parameter group\.
+In some cases, you might change a parameter in a DB parameter group but don't see the changes take effect\.
+If so, you likely need to reboot the DB instance associated with the DB parameter group\.
+When you change a dynamic parameter, the change takes effect immediately\.
+When you change a static parameter, the change doesn't take effect until you reboot the DB instance associated with the parameter group\.

 You can reboot a DB instance using the RDS console or explicitly calling the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html) API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
-The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class\.
+The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call\.
+An example of this might be calling `ModifyDBInstance` to change the DB instance class\.
 For more information, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 ## Amazon RDS DB Instance Running Out of Storage<a name="CHAP_Troubleshooting.Storage"></a>

 If your DB instance runs out of storage space, it might no longer be available\.
-We highly recommend that you constantly monitor the `FreeStorageSpace` metric published in CloudWatch to ensure that your DB instance has enough free storage space\.
+We highly recommend that you constantly monitor the `FreeStorageSpace` metric published in CloudWatch to make sure that your DB instance has enough free storage space\.

-If your database instance runs out of storage, its status will change to *storage\-full*\.
-For example, a call to the `DescribeDBInstances` action for a DB instance that has used up its storage will output the following:
+If your database instance runs out of storage, its status changes to `storage-full`\.
+For example, a call to the `DescribeDBInstances` API operation for a DB instance that has used up its storage outputs the following\.

 ```
 aws rds describe-db-instances --db-instance-identifier mydbinstance